yetulaxman/awesome-nextflow/test.md

 ## Binary and data files to share

-Imagine that you have a data file and software binary (e.g., data.txt and softwareA_binary) on your Puhti home directory and  also have a shared project (e.g., project_1234) on Puhti and Mahti.
+Imagine that you have a data file and software binary (e.g., data.txt and softwareA_binary) on your Puhti home directory and  also have a shared project (e.g., project_xxxx) on Puhti and Mahti.
 How would you safely share your files to other project members on the same supercomputer (i.e., on Puhti) as well as on Mahti (i.e, another supercomputer at CSC)?

 ###  Background